muggy8/improbable/have-and-havenot/o3TDyzle.md

 Natrually, I was the first one to return to the benches.

-I sat down, once again, on the seat were I was sitting before the fight once I got to the benches.
+I sat down, once again, at the seat were I was sitting in before the fight once I got to the benches.

 The reception was unwelcoming.